-Shares of Inventec Corp., one of Taiwan's leading notebook computer ODM services providers, moved higher Tuesday morning after the company reported better-than-expected first-quarter results, dealers said.
+Shares of Innolux Corp. (群創光電), one of Taiwan's leading flat panel makers, moved higher Thursday morning after the company reported a roughly 50 percent month-on-month increase in sales for March, dealers said.